dnanexus/cwic/Readme.developer.md

 # CWIC Developer Documentation

 This Readme describes how to contribute to the development of CWIC.
 The source code of the app is available at https://github.com/dnanexus/cwic.
-You can also fork the code, change it according to your specific needs and build your own CWIC app or applet; for more information on how to build a DNAnexus app visit [the app build process guide](https://documentation.dnanexus.com/developer/apps/app-build-process).

 Detailed information on how to use CWIC is available in the [DNAnexus official documentation](https://documentation.dnanexus.com/developer/cloud-workstations/cwic) and the Readme of the app.